Joanna-Khek/university_comparison/README.md

 4. Employment - Find out the overall employment rate and mean income
 5. Grades - Find out the grade requirement of the different courses

+## Data
+Data can be obtained from www.data.gov.sg